 How to Obtain the Southwest Companion Pass

 Ok – So now that you know how amazing the Companion Pass is, you’re probably wondering how to get your hands on one!
 So like I mentioned, you need to accumulate 110,000 Southwest miles within a calendar year.
 The easiest and most efficient way to achieve this goal is by opening up two Southwest credit cards.
 I opened up the Southwest Rapid Rewards Premier Visa first.
-The current sign up bonus with this card is 50,000 miles if you spend $2,000 within 3 months of opening the card (put all of your monthly expenses on the card – they add up fast!).
-Check out all of the details on the card and how it compares to other travel cards right here!
+Check out all of the details on the card and how it compares to other travel cards right here (NOTE: Southwest has since changed their credit card offerings since the time of publication of this post.
+Please click here for updated card offerings.)
 After I hit that minimum spend, I signed up for the Southwest Rapid Rewards Premier Business Visa.
-The current sign up bonus for this card is 50,000 miles if you spend $2,000 within 3 months of opening the card.
+(NOTE: Southwest has since changed their credit card offerings since the time of publication of this post.
+Please click here for updated card offerings.)
 Remember that the whole point of opening these cards is to accumulate the sign up bonus, so be sure to hit the minimum spend!

 After signing up for both of those cards and hitting the minimum spend on both, I accumulated 100,000 miles right there alone!
 After that I just needed 10,000 more miles.
 This is where you’ll need to figure out what works best for you.
 I accumulated the additional 10,000 miles two ways.
 First, Southwest miles from flying actually do add up pretty quickly.
 I took a few flights and accumulated miles that way.
 Second, when you make purchases on your Southwest credit card(s), you earn miles.
 Depending on your spending habits and what you’re able to put on the card, miles can accrue quickly.